CodingDango/sfml-calculator/README.md

 Make sure you have SFML 2.6 Installed.
 Currently, this only version only works on windows. (since of the clipboard logic).

-!IMPORTANT - Make sure you cd into build when compiling and run.
-The assets will not load if so.
+!IMPORTANT - When running the exe, make sure your running it outside the build folder, so the project folder

 1. Run `cmake ..` inside ./build folder.
 2. Run `ninja` inside the ./build folder.
-3. Run `./calculator` which is the program name/
+3. Run `./build/calculator.exe`

 # Usability Controls